GiorgosLillis/Hosted_Portfolio/readme.md

-This was my first attempt to host a website to a public domain
+My first attempt to host a website to a public domain

 ---